IsraelC-Bravo/Jasper-s-Barber-Shop-Spa/README.md

 ## Optimizations

-Updte new photos, change some colors in main.css and create a new "Meet Our Barbers" section in the menu.
+Will update new photos, change some colors in main.css and create a new "Meet Our Barbers" section in the menu.